alexhenriquepineda/yt-dashboard/README.md

 - Harvests YouTube channel uploads and video details with error handling for API interactions.

 ### Data Transformation:
-- Converts raw JSON into a well-structured DataFrame.
+- Converts raw JSON into a well-structured DataFrame into silver layer.
 - Calculates additional metrics such as video duration in seconds, engagement rate, like ratio, and comment ratio.
 -  Transform video and channel dataframe.